-- Greg Sanders in CSI.
-Since he was an only child, his mother became so overprotective she never let him play sports in high school and once took him to the ER for a bloody nose.
+- Since Greg Sanders was an only child, his mother became so overprotective she never let him play sports in high school and once took him to the ER for a bloody nose.
 After he was savagely beaten trying to stop a crime, he was worried at how she would react considering he never told her he transferred from the lab to field work.

-- And speaking of CSI, lest we forget ruthless attorney Diana Chase from season six's 'Rashomama'.
+- Ruthless attorney Diana Chase from season 6 episode "Rashomama".
 Basically, the woman was a rabid pit bull in human skin who terrorized her daughter-in-law to be and everyone else, with the exception of her son Adam, whom she doted on.
 The son in question thinks she's wonderful.
 Everybody else is scared shitless of her.

 - This was a running gag with one of Sally Rogers' recurring dates, Herman Glimpshire, on The Dick Van Dyke Show.

 - Doc Martin: After being left virtually penniless Martin's mother, in series six, moves to Portwenn intent on invoking this trope.

 - The Goldbergs actually uses the term "smother" for Beverly Goldberg.

 - Veronica Harrington in The Haves And The Have Nots.